Benefits

 One of Australia’s largest surveys of the community together with extensive focus groups showed how the fire danger system could be improved.

-The new fire danger rating system has fewer levels, uses logical colours and simple English terms to improve people’s comprehension of both the system and their personal risk.
+The AFDRS has four levels, uses logical colours and simple English terms to improve people’s comprehension of both the system and their personal risk.

 Each fire danger rating comes with clear and concise messages to encourage people to take action to protect themselves and others in the face of bushfire risks.